 If you have ever played guitar for an extended period, you know that it can put some strain on your wrist.
 This is especially true if you are an aggressive strummer or player.

-Wristbands help to take some pressure off of your wrist and redistribute it elsewhere on your arm.
+Wristbands help to take some pressure off of your wrist.
+They redistribute it elsewhere on your arm.
 This can help reduce pain and fatigue in the wrist area so that you can play for longer periods.

-Some players even mention that the added heat from the wristband helps to relax the muscles in the area, further reducing any pain or discomfort.
+Some players even mention that the added heat from the wristband helps to relax the muscles in the area.
+This further reduces any pain or discomfort.
 This allows them to play longer and keep their minds on the performance, not tired wrists.

 2. Wristbands Help Wipe Sweat from Your Face